-As of 1 December, wearing a face mask is mandatory in public indoor spaces, as well as in public transport.
+In the Netherlands, wearing a face mask is no longer mandatory in public indoor spaces, as long as 1.5 metres distance can be upheld.
+Places where this is not possible, such as in public transport and at airports, face masks are still required.
 This obligation is part of the Temporary COVID-19 measures Act.

 On this page

 On 26 June, step 4 of reopening society has entered into force.
 With this step, face masks are no longer mandatory in public spaces where 1.5 metre distance can be kept, such as supermarkets, offices, restaurants, and museums.
 In places where 1.5 metre distance cannot be guarateed, such as in public transport or in airports, face masks will still be mandatory.
 Check here for an overview of what other measures are in place.

 Wear a face mask when 1.5 metres distance is not possible

 In the Netherlands, the face mask regulations have been lifted in public indoor spaces where a 1.5-metre distance can be kept (or where a corona entry pass is mandatory for admittance).
 In the following spaces, everyone aged 13 or over must wear a non-medical face mask that covers chin, mouth, and nose:

 - in public transport (trains, buses, trams, subways, ferries, etc.)